-The administrative rules afford the creation of three types of in-service/on-the-job training programs which require approval by the Executive Director.
+The Administrative Rules afford the creation of three types of in-service/on-the-job training programs which require approval by the Executive Director of the University System office.
 These programs include: Apprentice, Trainee, and Learner Appointments.
-Apprentice Appointments are utilized for training employees in the established crafts and trades occupations such as Carpenter, Electrician, etc. Trainee Appointments are aimed at allowing applicants, who lack the minimum acceptable qualifications required for employment in a specific classification, an opportunity to work and, at the same time, obtain additional education and/or work experience in order to qualify for the examination associated with the position.
+Apprentice Appointments are utilized for training employees in the established crafts and trades occupations such as Carpenter, Electrician, etc. Trainee Appointments are aimed at allowing applicants, who lack the minimum qualifications required for employment in a specific classification, an opportunity to work and, at the same time, obtain additional education and/or work experience in order to qualify for the examination associated with the position.
 Learner Appointments grant employment opportunities into entry level classifications.
 Both Learner and Trainee Appointments have been designed, and can be used, as an affirmative action tool to provide training for applicants from minority or culturally diverse groups.
-During FY 2008, the unit approved 24 new Trainee Programs and 15 Learner Programs.
+During FY 2009, the unit approved 18 new Trainee Programs and 15 Learner Programs.